Eagle Rocks Worksite

 The project will address the highest priority ecological concerns identified within the reach including:

-What will this project do to address ecological concerns and improve fish habitat?
+What did this project do to address ecological concerns and improve fish habitat?

 Channel grading to increase side channel connectivity

-An existing mid channel bar splits the main channel into two flow paths at this location.
-The primary flow path is to the west, and the eastern channel goes mostly dry in late summer and fall.
-The project will excavate the eastern channel to increase the amount of water flowing into this channel.
+A mid channel bar splits the main channel into two flow paths at this location.
+The primary flow path is to the west and prior to project construction the eastern channel went mostly dry in late summer and fall.
+The project excavated the eastern channel to increase the amount of water flowing into this channel.
 This grading in conjunction with strategically placed engineered wood structures will promote year round flow through this channel.

 Floodplain Grading to increase floodplain connectivity